rhyzx/certs/charts/certs/README.md

 failedJobsHistoryLimit | `1` | Specify how many failed jobs should be kept. env | `[]` | List all environment variables needed to run a `acme.sh` dns validation for certificate renew. secretResourceNames | `[]` | Limit Role/ClusterRole access to a list of secrets.
-This should be a list of tls secrets used by ingress resources. demo.enabled | `false` | Enable a demo backend for test purpose. demo.image | `mathnao/light-test-server` | Set the docker image to use for the demo backend demo.service.type | `ClusterIP` | Set the service type for the demo backend demo.service.port | `8080` | Set the service port for the demo backend demo.secretName | `demo-ingress-cert` | Set the secret name for storing generated certificates demo.hosts | `- "example.com"` | Set the list of your hosts to generate Let's Encrypt certificate
+This should be a list of tls secrets used by ingress resources.

 ## Deployment example